jaanga/terrain-viewer/hello-world/readme.md

 ## Concept

-Provide a basic viewer of Jaanga Terrain data that can be used as the basis or boilerplate for new apps
+Provide a basic viewer of Jaanga Terrain 15 Second data that can be used as the basis or boilerplate for new apps

 ## Features